-In response to the commitment of the GoS to comply with the ESF and WB Requirements, Serbian Railways Infrastructure (IZS)) have developed these Labor Management Procedures (LMP), laying out the approach to meeting the objectives of World Bank ESS 2: Labor and Working Conditions (ESS2) on the Project.
+In response to the commitment of the GoS to comply with the ESF and WB Requirements, Serbian Railways Infrastructure (IZS)) have developed these Labor Management Procedures (LMP), laying out the approach to meeting the objectives of World Bank ESS 2: Labor and Working Conditions (ESS2) on Phase 2 of the Project (also referred to as 'the Project' throughout the text).
 It identifies project workers who may be hired under the Project, sets out the terms and conditions for employment or engagement of workers on the Project, specifies the requirements and standards to be met and the policies and procedures to be followed, assesses risks and proposes the mechanisms for compliance measures implementation.
 The LMP is developed to help avoid, mitigate and manage risks and impacts in relation to project workers and set out the way in which project workers will be managed, in accordance with the requirements of the national law and the ESS2.
 The procedures address the way in which these standards will apply to different categories of project workers, including direct workers and workers employed by third parties, in compliance with this document.